 The Green Shield Canada Foundation (GSCF) acts as a catalyst, supporting innovative ideas that pave the way for fundamental, big-picture change in Canadian health care.
 Its strategy is designed to build community capacity, strengthen public policy, and advance knowledge in the health care field to ensure long-term change while addressing urgent need.

 Poverty is the number one factor in determining whether Canadians live long, healthy lives, according to the Canadian Medical Association (CMA).
 Marginalized Canadians find it extremely difficult to access mainstream health care.

-GSCF is focused on improving access to health care for uninsured and underinsured populations in Canada (the homeless, the working poor, and those on social assistance) Specifically, we provide financial support to Canadian registered charitable, non-profit, and/or social enterprise charitable organizations that deliver frontline health care (i.e., dental, vision, prescription drugs, disease management, and/or mental health care supports)
+GSCF is focused on improving access to health care for uninsured and underinsured populations in Canada (the homeless, the working poor, and those on social assistance).
+Specifically, we provide financial support to Canadian registered charitable, non-profit, and/or social enterprise charitable organizations that deliver frontline health care (i.e., dental, vision, prescription drugs, disease management, mental health care supports).

 The organizations or projects we fund must include the role of a “navigator” or "coach" – a person who connects individuals to other services that are appropriate for their situation.
 This could include: housing, education, jobs, food, clothing, etc.